hlino/RecursiveExample/README.md

   -An element numbered -1 represents a sector containing civilians or businesses that the hulk cannot beat up

 The Hulk always begins at the top left corner of the grid and his goal is to get to the bottom right corner.
-He never attempts to move down or to the right.
+He only attempts to move down or to the right.
 Write a program that explores all the possible valid paths the Hulk can take and determine the largest number of baddies that the hulk could encounter in one valid path.